-The Ka'bah is the direction to which Muslims turn in prayer.

-which Muslims turn in prayer.
-Neither the Ka'bah nor the Black Stone are objects of worship but serve as a focal point that unifies Muslims in worship.
+The Ka'ba is the direction to which Muslims turn in prayer.
+Neither the Ka'ba nor the Black Stone are objects of worship but serve as a focal point that unifies Muslims in worship.

-Prophet Mohammed narrated about the Ka'bah: "You are sacred, but the blood of a believer is more sacred to Allah than you."
-(Sahih)
+Prophet Mohammed narrated about the Ka'ba: "Y ou are sacred, but the blood of a Muslim is more sacred to Allah than you."
+(Shahih)